talalOthman/Mortgage-Calculator/README.md

 # Mortage Calculator

-Mortgage calculator app built with Vue.js and TailwindCSS.
-It allows users to input their desired purchase price, down payment, repayment time, and interest rate, and calculates their monthly payment and total loan amount.
+The Mortgage Calculator is a web app that helps users estimate their monthly mortgage payments and total loan amount.
+It's built with Vue.js and TailwindCSS, and features a responsive design.
+Users enter the purchase price, down payment, repayment time, and interest rate, and the app calculates the results.

 ## Features

-.
-Input fields for purchase price, down payment, repayment time, and interest rate .
-Slider components for easy input selection
+1. Input fields for purchase price, down payment, repayment time, and interest rate
+2. Slider components for easy input selection
-.
-Calculation of loan amount and monthly payment based on input values .
-Result display components for loan amount and monthly payment .
-Responsive design for desktop and mobile devices
+3. Calculation of loan amount and monthly payment based on input values
+4. Result display components for loan amount and monthly payment
+5. Responsive design for desktop and mobile devices

 ## Technologies Used